tobek/headsoak/notes.md

 - instead of framing $ for improvements as bounties, could be like conditional donations: i'll donate X if this feature/whatever gets built
 - filtering with ng-repeat and ng-show may be slow for large number of nuts

+## Ridiculous Features

+The ability to share a note with someone but without them being able to see the text of the note - they can only see the tags and the timestamps.
+So it will, for instance, show at the top when sorting by recently modified if they've edited it.
+Useful for love letters and kinky plans.

 # Data Model

 data to store: